OpenEvalProject/evals/manuscripts/elife-87651/v1/manuscript.md

 Further to the above, in its currently defined state, the muscle synergy concept describes the role of common neural drives to functional muscle groupings working redundantly towards a common task-goal (Bruton and O’Dwyer, 2018; Bizzi and Cheung, 2013; Berret et al., 2019; Latash, 2008; Cheung and Seki, 2021).
 However, recent influential works have highlighted several other important mechanisms involved in this low-dimensional control strategy that are not well recognised by the muscle synergy concept (Ronzano et al., 2021; Hug et al., 2021; Hug et al., 2023; Alessandro et al., 2020; Valero-Cuevas et al., 2009; Nazarpour et al., 2012; Todorov and Jordan, 2002; d’Avella and Bizzi, 2005; Cheung et al., 2005).
 Such insights include the partitioning of motor variability by the nervous system into task-relevant and -irrelevant spaces and the cooperation between functionally distinct muscle groupings in the form of cross-module functional connectivities.
 These observations highlight the need for a refinement of the muscle synergy concept to comprehensively describe diverse muscle interactions during movement, including their partitioning into task-relevant and -irrelevant spaces and the characterisation of their functional roles.

 We thus motivate the development of a more nuanced perspective to the muscle synergy concept and the general notion of ‘working together’ that comprehensively describes the muscle interactions underlying motor behaviour.
 To do so, we propose an information-theoretic approach (based on the NIF pipeline) that characterises the contributions of muscle couplings to task performance.
-In other words, we frame the notion of ‘working together’ in more specific terms of shared information between pairs of spatiotemporal muscle activations ([mx,my] Figure 1.3a) (red and green sets, respectively) and a corresponding task parameter (τ) (blue set) (see Venn diagrams in Figure 1.3b).
+In other words, we frame the notion of ‘working together’ in more specific terms of shared information between pairs of spatiotemporal muscle activations ($[m_{x},m_{y}]$ Figure 1.3a) (red and green sets, respectively) and a corresponding task parameter ($\tau$) (blue set) (see Venn diagrams in Figure 1.3b).
 Among current approaches to muscle synergy analysis, the shared information between muscles (yellow and white areas in Figure 1.1a) is quantified, using dimensionality reduction, as common patterns of variability.
 These common patterns are essentially task-agnostic and may contain patterns of variability (1) present in specific tasks (i.e. task-relevant white shaded area in Figure 1.1a as well as 2) shared across tasks (i.e. task-irrelevant, yellow shaded area in Figure 1.1a).
 Our proposed approach dissects patterns of muscle variability in space, time, and across trials in terms of their task-relevance and functional similarity in a generalizable manner using MI (Figure 1.3a–c).
 This enables us to decompose muscle activations into muscle pair–task parameter couplings and characterise their combined functional roles.
 We can then extract low-dimensional representations of these muscle couplings, that is muscle networks with specific spatial and temporal signatures, across participants and tasks (Figure 1.3c).

 ![Figure 1.](https://cdn.elifesciences.org/articles/87651/elife-87651-fig1-v1.jpg)

 **Figure 1.:** (1.1a, b) We propose a novel approach to mapping muscle couplings to the task space.
 Among current muscle synergy analysis approaches, muscle couplings are quantified in isolation of the task solely using dimensionality reduction.
 Using our approach, the functional characteristics of muscle interactions can be quantified in terms of the similarity of their encoded task information.
-We do so by determining the coupling between  and a corresponding task parameter ([mx,my]) using mutual information (MI).
+We do so by determining the coupling between $[m_{x},m_{y}]$ and a corresponding task parameter ($\tau$) using mutual information (MI).
 From this perspective, task-redundant muscle couplings (pink shaded area in pink-orange intersection) represent muscles cooperating towards similar task-goals, while task-synergistic muscle couplings (orange shaded area in pink-orange intersection) encapsulate the task information provided by a muscle pairing acting towards complementary task-goals.
-Muscle couplings present across tasks (i.e. task-irrelevant) are quantified by conditioning the MI between τ pairs with respect to [mx,my] (yellow intersection). (τ1.2) A description of redundant and synergistic interactions. (a) Net redundant interactions are defined by a greater amount of information generated by the sum of individual observation of  and mx (my) than their simultaneous observation ([mx+my]). ([mx,my]b) In a net synergistic interaction,  provides more information than [mx,my]. ([mx+my]1.3a, c) An overview of the approach.
-Spatiotemporal muscle activation samples are extracted across trials from large-scale electromyographic (EMG) datasets and concatenated into vectors, forming  pairs.The derived muscle couplings are then run through the network information framework (NIF) pipeline ([mx,my]Ó’ Reilly and Delis, 2022), producing low-dimensional, multiplexed space–time muscle networks.
+Muscle couplings present across tasks (i.e. task-irrelevant) are quantified by conditioning the MI between $[m_{x},m_{y}]$ pairs with respect to $\tau$ (yellow intersection).
+(1.2) A description of redundant and synergistic interactions. (a) Net redundant interactions are defined by a greater amount of information generated by the sum of individual observation of $m_{x}$ and $m_{y}$ ($[m_{x}+m_{y}]$) than their simultaneous observation ($[m_{x},m_{y}]$). (b) In a net synergistic interaction, $[m_{x},m_{y}]$ provides more information than $[m_{x}+m_{y}]$.
+(1.3a, c) An overview of the approach.
+Spatiotemporal muscle activation samples are extracted across trials from large-scale electromyographic (EMG) datasets and concatenated into vectors, forming $[m_{x},m_{y}]$ pairs.The derived muscle couplings are then run through the network information framework (NIF) pipeline (Ó’ Reilly and Delis, 2022), producing low-dimensional, multiplexed space–time muscle networks.

 Crucially, using this novel framework, we can separately quantify the task-irrelevant (i.e. muscle interactions present across tasks) information conveyed by a muscle coupling (yellow intersection in Figure 1.1b) from the task-relevant information (pink-and-orange shaded area in Figure 1.1b).
 These task-relevant interactions can be either sub-additive/redundant (i.e. the muscle coupling provides less information about the task compared to the sum of the individual muscle patterns) or super-additive/synergistic (i.e. the muscle coupling conveys more task information than the sum of individual muscle-task encodings).
 Conceptually, the information a muscle interaction provides is considered redundant when all the information can essentially be found in one of the muscles (pink shaded area Figure 1.2a).
 This redundant task information thus reveals a functional similarity between muscle activations.
 Alternatively, we can also identify muscles that act synergistically towards complementary task-goals, meaning their variations provide different information about a motor behaviour.
 A key, quantifiable attribute of this complementary interaction is the emergent task information (synergy) they provide when considered together (orange shaded area Figure 1.2b).
 From this novel perspective, muscle activations can ‘work together’ not just similarly towards a common task-goal but also complementarily towards different aspects of motor behaviour and concurrently towards objectives functionally irrelevant to overt task performance, thus providing a comprehensive view of the muscle interactions governing coordinated movement.